steffenwoell/steffenwoell.github.io/docs/publication-citations-quality.md

   `Day abbreviated-Month Year`.
 - MLA conference presentations and unpublished manuscripts use quotation marks around the work title and identify the event or institution as the container.
+- MLA abbreviates academic publisher names containing `University Press` (`Coimbra UP`, `U of Chicago P`) and changes an ampersand or plus sign in a publisher name to `and`.
+Chicago retains the publisher's full name.
 - Whole websites retain their documented publication date range.
 MLA italicizes the site title; Chicago treats the site name as the author when both are identical and does not repeat it as an italicized title.